learn-academy-2023-golf/week-3-assessment-gencalada/interview-questions.md

 Your answer: JSX is a mesh of javascript and html.
 A syntax difference is in html everything can be lower case where as in javascript, we use camelCase.

 Researched answer: JSX stands for javascript XML.
-It is an extention of wavascript writing. its typically used within react describing what a UI should look like.
+It is an extention of javascript writing. its typically used within react describing what a UI should look like.

 2. What is yarn?
 What file(s) are modified when you run the command yarn in your terminal?